Pattern Analysis for Luke 9:51-62

 But he said, “Lord, permit me first to go and bury my father.” (v59B)

-IMPERATIVE: the dead rest — go proclaim His kingdom
+IMPERATIVE: forget the dead, the alive proclaim His kingdom

 C′